Olimi III of Tooro: Married life

 On 10 January 1987, he married Best Kemigisa, daughter of Prince (Omubiito) Mujungu, of the Batuku clan, of Rwebisengo, Bundibugyo District, (Ntoroko District since 2017).
-She was born in 1967, educated at Kahinju Primary School, Mpanga Senior Secondary School and Kyebambe Girls School, all in the Kingdom of Toro.
-She is the Founder and Patron Toro Women's Development Association.
+She was born in 1967, educated at Kahinju Primary School, Mpanga Senior Secondary School and Kyebambe Girls School, all in the Tooro Kingdom.
+She is the founder and patron of the To(o)ro Women's Development Association.

 Offspring

 Omukama Kaboyo Olimi III fathered three children; one son and two daughters.